 If you are working or volunteering on scheme you will need to arrive and be ready to start at 9am.

 We use an online booking system to arrange our rota for schemes.
 You will be given access to this once you have completed all of the recruitment processes and will be sent details and instructions via email at that time.
 You login using your email address and a password that you set you up via a link we send you.

-Once you have made your bookings, Leaders and Project Managers will review and change your booking to a confirmed shift where you are needed to work.
 You will be emailed to say bookings have been confirmed but you can also ‘View My Rota’ on the booking website at any time.

 How do we pay staff?

 Zero hours and hourly paid staff are paid one month in arrears, on the 25th of each month, into the bank account that you specified in your appointment paperwork.
 For example: any work you do in the month of June will be paid into your bank account on 25th July.